Lubiąż Abbey: Old refectory/Abbot's dining room

 The Old refectory, now Abbot's dining room is located in the northern wing of the Prelature.
 It was decorated between 1690 and 1691 by Michael L. Willmann.
 The frescos have Greek mythological themes, with a hero's apotheosis and the god Dionysus being displayed.
 The rectangular main painting is surrounded by 14 smaller medallions that continue the themes and are embedded in white stucco.
+The stucco and frescoes were covered by a wooden drop ceiling in the 19th century, when the refectory was used as an apartment for the resident doctor at the hospital.
 Some antique furniture is displayed in the hall, along with various art exhibitions organized by the Museum of Silesian Regional Studies.